 Haring (raw herring) is a Dutch delicacy which tastes surprisingly good and should be tried by visitors to the Netherlands.
 It is perfectly safe to eat having been cured in salt and frozen to kill any bugs – and is rich in healthy Omega-3 fats.

 It is normally served covered in chopped raw onions – hold the tail of the fish and chomp away.
 It can also be eaten in a bread roll (minus tail) with onions and gherkins.

 The best fish is labelled Hollandse Nieuwe haring (Dutch new herring) which is caught during late spring to early summer.
 You can buy haring on the street at a number of stalls around the city – including Albert Cuyp market in De Pijp, at Koningsplein and on the Singel canal at the start of Haarlemmerstraat.

-30ML is a small coffee roasters from Utrecht which is slowly branching out to other cities.
+30ML is a small coffee roasters from Utrecht which has slowly been branching out to other cities.
 The coffee is excellent and the food menu (eggs/sandwiches/pancakes) is decent quality and fairly priced.
 We can recommend the avocado BLT.